 I kept having topics I wanted to write about that would be upwards of 1,000 words, which is fine for a blog post, but let’s be honest—no one wants that in their email inbox each week.

 At the same time, I really miss hosting a podcast since closing down the small business podcast last year.
-But I have no interest in starting up a new podcast and dealing with editing audio, uploading episodes to iTunes, marketing the podcast, etc.
+But I had no interest in doing a “real” podcast, with editing each episode and getting fussy or fancy with the tech side of things, etc.

 …And then I realized that I could have the best of all worlds!

-Behind the Scenes of the Books: Audio Recordings of an Author’s Journey is kind of like a cross between a “secret” podcast and a weekly newsletter.
+Indie Author Weekly started out kind of like a cross between a “secret” podcast and a weekly newsletter:

 It’s super straightforward in that I record the entire scripted episode in one go, so I don’t have to worry about editing it.
 And the audio of it is essentially the type of content I’d want to include in a weekly e-newsletter, but it works better in audio format since it’s considerably longer and more in-depth than people might want to read in text form.